github/opensource.guide/_articles/getting-paid.md

 ## Building a case for financial support

-Whether your project is a new idea, or has been around for years, you should expect to put significant thought into identifying your target funder and making a compelling case.
+Whether your project is a new idea or has been around for years, you should expect to put significant thought into identifying your target funder and making a compelling case.

-Whether you're looking to pay for your own time, or fundraise for a project, you should be able to answer the following questions.
+Whether you're looking to pay for your own time or fundraise for a project, you should be able to answer the following questions.

 ### Impact